bvandewe/CML-Cloud-Manager/docs/development/makefile-reference.md

 # Makefile Quick Reference

-This document provides a quick reference for all available `make` commands in the Starter App project.
+This document provides a quick reference for all available `make` commands in the Cml Cloud Manager project.

 ## 🚀 Quick Start Commands